easy-updates-manager/easy-updates-manager/readme.txt

 == Upgrade Notice ==

+= 6.2.9 =
+Bug fix: manual log updates not working with 4.7

 = 6.2.7 =
-Bug fix: logs disabled when general settings updated.
+Bug fix: logs disabled when general settings updated

 = 6.2.5 =
 Bug fix: internationalization was in the wrong place